 Individuals who have dutifully responded to the collection and dissemination of such wisdom have gone by many strange names, including: archimage, diviner, medicine man, seer, shaman, thaumaturge, magus, medium, occultist, mundunugu, obeah doctor, and wangateur.
 Even the grossly unfair “Ph.D.” has been used in this regard, though almost always without validity.

-In the case of SuperOptimism, the writing of various secrets began with episodes of “directed composition” where the transmitters (authors) of this work found themselves at their respective desks, one on the west coast of the Americas, one on the east, and compelled to record the methods of Superoptimist thought.
+In the case of SuperOptimism, the writing of various secrets began with episodes of “directed composition” where the transmitters of this work found themselves at their respective desks, one on the west coast of the Americas, one on the east, both compelled to record the methods of thought published here.
 Readers who find this explanation far-fetched may want to consider the latest scientific inquiry into the hidden 12-dimensional nature of the universe at a sub-atomic level.
-The world’s top minds tell us with absolute certainty, that there’s more going on in the cosmos than we have direct sensory access to, and for good reason.
+The world’s top minds tell us with absolute certainty that there is more going on in the cosmos than we have direct sensory access to, and for good reason.